rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 user    MD5-Password := "5f4dcc3b5aa765d61d8327deb882cf99"
 ```

-We will also need to define clients.
+You will also need to define clients.
 This is to prevent unauthorized access to our RADIUS server.
 Edit the `clients.conf` file:

 ```bash
 vi clients.conf